robin-a-meade/jbang-catalog/README.md

 > Run `jbang init -t jbangcatalog@jbanghub mycatalog` and you'll get a project with a `renovate.json` that will find updates in //Deps and catalog script refs.

-Try it.
+Try it...
 I get an error:

 ```console
 [user@laptop]$ jbang init -t jbangcatalog@jbanghub mycatalog